Best made in USA running and walking shoes

 The Speedfactory shut as quickly as it opened; the concept production facility closed in April 2020.
 Thus, the Speedfactory AM4 Ultraboost ceased to exist.

 After all, footwear production is a difficult process to automate.
-Even 3D printing cannot help.
+Even 3D printing is of very little use.

 It’s still possible to find the adidas AM4 on StockX or eBay, but New Balance is the only brand that sells ‘Made in the US’ retro sneakers as a part of its permanent collection.